jsmolka/gba-tests/unsafe/README.md

 It passes on No$GBA and mGBA but not on real hardware.

-## Zero Padded ROM
-The ROM area appears to be zero padded up to the next power of two.

-The test passes on No$GBA, mGBA and real hardware.

 ## Unused ROM Reads
 This test checks the following GBATEK statement: